 “Some of them experience homelessness or have been hospitalized, had COVID or other personal issues,” Gibson said.
 “Being able to respond and be flexible to their needs has to be built into any program.”

-Howland agreed, “The problem is more than just exposure to the jobs and opportunities.
+Dorsey agreed that the problem is more than just exposure to the jobs and opportunities.
 Participants might need a driver’s license, a resume or even an address.
-There are a lot of complex social issues that fog a person’s vision and cloud their understanding of the opportunities that are available.”

 In addition to CMTP, additional programs like STRIVE and Jobenomics DC are part of DDOT’s efforts to create opportunities and help people find lasting careers in construction.